PoC-dev/as400-sfltemplates/readme.md

 Programming Style is outdated in many ways.
 The templates were developed on V4R5 of OS/400, and are expected to work on all V4 versions.

 Actual tests with available machines show, they trigger strange compilation errors on i5/OS V5R4, and compile just fine for IBM i 7.2 (V7R2).
 In addition, some BIFs and exception handling functions are not available in V3R2 and earlier.
 Porting the code to V3R2 might not happen, though.
 The same is even more true for V2R3: It completely lacks ILE RPG.
 For both of these unsupported releases, I've planned to reimplement the code itself in ILE C, and translate the German texts to english - because both of my CISC machines feature English OS versions.

-Using these examples assumes you are able to:
-- Create a source physical file with a record length of at least 112 char (hint: `CRTSRCPF`),
-- How to use PDM to work with file members (hint: `WRKMBRPDM`),
-- Upload the files of this project into the SRC PF (hint: use FTP with ASCII translation),
-- Set the correct file types for automatic invocation of the matching compiler and enable syntax checking in the 5250-Editor called SEU (hint: `WRKMBRPDM`),
-- Optionally know how to use SEU for making changes.
-People knowing vi basi commands will discover certain similarities that makes it easy to learn.

-Some of these topics are covered in the Wiki on [try-as400.pocnet.net](https://try-as400.pocnet.net).

 ### Basics
 Often, AS/400 programs are build with just these components: